nascimentoleo/railsblog/README.md

 # RailsBlog

-Simple Blog using Ruby on Rails Full Stack and MySQL DataBase, with **Ruby** in version 2.6.
+Simple Blog using Ruby on Rails Full Stack and MySQL DataBase

 ## Dependencies